Softmax Policy Gradient Methods Can Take Exponential Time to Converge: Analysis: proof outline

 \subsection{A high-level picture}

 While our proof is highly technical, it is prudent to point out some key features that help paint a high-level picture about the slow convergence of the algorithm.
+Recall that $a_1$ is the optimal action in the constructed MDP.
 The chain-like structure of our MDP underscores a sort of {\em sequential dependency}: the dynamic of any primary state $s\in \{3,\cdots,H\}$ depends heavily on what happens in those states prior to $s$ --- particularly state $s-1$, state $s-2$ as well as the associated adjoint states.
 By carefully designing the immediate rewards, we can ensure that for any $s\in \{3,\cdots,H\}$, the iterate $\pi^{(t)}(a_1\mymid s)$ corresponding to the optimal action $a_1$ keeps decreasing before $\pi^{(t)}(a_1\mymid s-2)$ gets reasonably close to 1.
 As illustrated in Figure~\ref{fig:pi-trend}, this feature implies that the time taken for $\pi^{(t)}(a_1\mymid s)$ to get close to 1 grows (at least) geometrically as $s$ increases, as will be formalized in \eqref{eq:blow-up-illustration}.

 Furthermore, we summarize below the typical dynamics of the iterates $\theta^{(t)}(s,a)$ before they converge, which are helpful for the reader to understand the proof.
 We start with the key buffer state sets $\cS_1$ and $\cS_2$, which are the easiest to describe.